Body found in Wyoming believed to be Gabby Petito

 DENVER (NewsNation Now) — FBI Denver confirmed Sunday that remains found in Wyoming fit the description of missing YouTuber Gabby Petito.
 The body was found in Teton Park.

-The search for Brian Laundrie resumed at the more than 24,000-acre Carlton Reserve in Sarasota County, Florida, a wildlife area with more than 100 miles of trails, as well as campgrounds.
+The search for him resumed at the more than 24,000-acre Carlton Reserve in Sarasota County, Florida, a wildlife area with more than 100 miles of trails, as well as campgrounds.

 Laundrie and Petito, 22, left in July on a cross-country trek in a converted van to visit national parks in the U.S. West.
 Police said Laundrie was alone when he drove the van back to his parents’ home in North Port, Florida, on Sept.
 1. Petito’s family filed a missing persons report on Sept.
 11 with police in Suffolk County, New York.